23 FAQs about employment tribunals

 2. Do employees have to go through Acas conciliation before they can start a tribunal claim?

 Yes.
 Early Conciliation (EC) is mandatory for all claims.
 Before employees can issue a claim at an Employment Tribunal, they must contact Acas and submit an EC form online.
 Acas will provide conciliation to attempt to reach a settlement between you and your employee.

-3. A former employee has decided to sue us for unfair dismissal.
-What is the procedure?
+3. What will happen if a former employee decides to sue us for unfair dismissal?

-The former employee will need to register their complaint at the Employment Tribunal on form ET1.
+The former employee must register their complaint at the Employment Tribunal on form ET1.
 Use of form ET1 is mandatory.
-The form requires a lot of information - such as name, address, grounds of complaint and whether the complainant wants reinstatement or compensation.
-A fee is also payable by the complainant at the same time they register their claim (or they can apply for remission, if applicable), with further charges due if the claim goes ahead to Tribunal.
+The form requires a lot of information - such as name, address, grounds of complaint, and whether the complainant wants reinstatement or compensation.
+Employees are no longer required to pay a fee to register their claim.

 Your employee can go straight to the Tribunal without going through your grievance procedure.
 However, if they do not go through your grievance procedure, and their failure to do so is unreasonable, they risk a reduction of up to 25% in any award made to them.

-Assuming that your former employee's claim is not weeded out at this stage, you will be sent a copy of the ET1 form, and must respond on form ET3 within 28 days, setting out the case that you will be putting to the Tribunal.
+Assuming that your former employee's claim is not weeded out at this stage, you will be sent a copy of the ET1 form.
+You must respond on form ET3 within 28 days, setting out the case that you will be putting to the Tribunal.
 If you fail to respond, the Tribunal may issue a default judgment in favour of the complainant.

 When you receive a copy of your employee's complaint, you will be contacted by Acas (the government-backed arbitration service), inviting you to take part in a conciliation process.
 The parties can resort to conciliation at any time up until the hearing.